Local Area Multicultural Partnership (LAMP) Program

 Councils participating in the current LAMP Program include Gold Coast, Brisbane, Cairns, Cassowary, Gladstone, Ipswich, Lockyer Valley, Logan, Mackay, Moreton Bay, Rockhampton, Toowoomba and Townsville.

-The LAMP Program has enabled Gold Coast City Council to employ a Project Officer, who sits within Council’s Social Development and Community Safety Branch.
-By participating within the Program, it has enabled Council to:
+The LAMP Program has enabled the City of Gold Coast (City) to employ a Project Officer, who sits within our Social Development and Community Safety Branch.
+By participating within the program, we have been able to:

-- increase the understanding of Council roles and responsibilities to people from culturally and linguistically diverse (CALD) backgrounds through the translation of information and planned information sessions.
+- increase the understanding of City roles and responsibilities to people from culturally and linguistically diverse (CALD) backgrounds through the translation of information and planned information sessions.

-- develop internal resources to support Council officers to better assist the CALD community.
+- develop internal resources to support City officers to better assist the CALD community.

-- implement an effective cross cultural training program, to educate Council officers on multicultural policies demographics and information, as well as provide officers tools and strategies to effectively assist our CALD community.
+- implement an effective cross cultural training program, to educate City officers on multicultural policies demographics and information, as well as provide officers tools and strategies to effectively assist our CALD community.

 - participate in multicultural events, festivals and initiatives, to support the CALD community to access services, and to promote an inclusive and harmonious city.

-- engage with key multicultural organisations and community groups to understand current difficulties experienced by people from CALD backgrounds in the City, and develop and advocate for strategies to better support its community.
+- engage with key multicultural organisations and community groups to understand current difficulties experienced by people from CALD backgrounds in the city, and develop and advocate for strategies to better support their community.

-- link government agencies to Gold Coast City's CALD community, and vice versa.
+- link government agencies to the Gold Coast's CALD community, and vice versa.

-- promote and encourage the CALD community to be involved in Council strategies and initiatives.
+- promote and encourage the CALD community to be involved in City strategies and initiatives.

 - promote multicultural projects, events and information to both external and internal contacts.